Jamar-Washington/NAL_2022_Statistics/README.md

 An example of what the tables look like after the columns were dropped is shown below.
 ![Returner dropped columns](https://user-images.githubusercontent.com/109183214/220715696-7c4f8c16-50d3-451b-b193-e9ad7cf19747.png)

-After dropping the columns that I will not need at the moment, I am ready to start joining my tables and creating queries.
+After dropping the columns that I will not need at the moment, I am ready to start joining my tables AND creating queries.
 ## Summary